-Recovery works updates - 15 January 2025.
+Recovery works updates - 19 March 2026.

 City of Darwin has made significant progress in assessing the damage to City of Darwin assets sustained from Tropical Cyclone Fina.
+Recent wet weather has resulted in additional tree failures across the municipality, including in some previously cleared areas.

 Frequently Asked Questions